ktg5/discord-uptimerobot/README.md

 This does require you to have a UptimeRobot account and setup monitors on your UptimeRobot account.

-## For those who are updating to v2 of this repo, PLEASE REDO THE INSTALLATION PROCESS BELOW.

 ## Installation process.
 ### Part 1 -- Getting started:
 1. Download the source by using `git clone https://github.com/kt5company/discord-uptimerobot` in a command prompt that has Git installed.